 This is so freaking important, and I’m appalled at how easily so many bloggers get away with it.
 Big name, millions of followers, and they get away with not disclosing properly.
-If you stay at a hotel for free in exchange for some social media posts, those suckers better have #sponsored or #ad.
+If you stay at a hotel for free in exchange for some social media posts, those suckers better note it.
 It’s illegal not to.
-In one group, I saw someone post their link under the Sponsored Post thread (so, yeah, it was clearly a comped visit), but in their actually Instagram post there is no mentioned of this whatsoever.
-THAT’S ILLEGAL.
-And just lame as shit.
-Your casual readers might not notice the different, but you certainly start ruining your reputation within the blogging community.

 4. Don’t sell out.

-If you start out using Nikon and switch to Cannon because they offer you a deal… That’s selling out.
+If you start out using Nikon and switch to Canon because they offered you a deal… That’s selling out.
 I haven’t seen anyone do this exactly, but it’s an easy example.
+(Heck if you’re really savvy, leverage it into a deal with Nikon!)
 If you’re a budget travel blogger, don’t start staying in $200/night hotels.
 That’s selling out.
-There’s one fashion blogger I can think of who used to be very picky with her clothes, chatting about what she looks for in quality and fit….
-Now she’s shilling for cheap China brands like SheIn… Yeah, okay.
+There’s one fashion blogger I can think of who used to be very picky with her clothes, chatting about what she looks for in quality and fit… Now she’s shilling for cheap China brands like Shein… Yeah, okay.

 3. Don’t use other travel bloggers.

 Using people is not cool.
 Just because x, y, z has 50,000 followers and is able to get sweet hotel deals, it’s not okay to latch on and expect her or him to bring you along for the ride just because you’re acquaintances.
 And it’s even less cool to expect her or him to contribute to your media kit for a hotel and get mad when s/he doesn’t want to.
 And, it’s even less cool to then passively aggressively ignore them.
 Not cool.
 Not cool at all.